 Pictures and Sound have been married together for nearly 100 years.
-In the Venn Diagram of Visual Media production, where Your Project meets Master Recordings and Intellectual Property, they intersect at LICENSING.
-If you are a Canadian production company looking to use a master under the Warner Music Group umbrella, you are at the right place.
+In the Venn Diagram of Visual Media production, where Your Project meets Recorded Audio and Intellectual Property, they intersect at LICENSING.
+If you are a Canadian production company looking to use a recording under the Warner Music Group umbrella, you are at the right place.

 Warner Music Canada controls the recordings for labels including Atlantic Recordings, Warner Records, Nonesuch, Elektra, Asylum, Rhino and all subsidiaries and affiliates.
 There are also several labels that we distribute, for which we likely have rights to so if there’s ever a question, it’s best to reach out to verify ownership.